Neria-Gilad/NoteHack/readme.md

 Our key management system is multi-tiered, and all the information is saved in a KSF file.

-1. _The Password_ – most likely not very secure.
+1. _The Password_ â€“ most likely not very secure.
 To mitigate this issue, we use PBKDF2 with 100,000 iterations and 16-byte random salt in order to make dictionary attacks less easy.
 We chose 100,000 because a typical computer can do that many iterations without taking too long, while still being over 10,000 which is the recommended minimum.
 For the hashing, we chose SHA-256 over SHA-512 for its higher memory usage, making it potentially harder to create a quick dictionary.
 The key derived from the password is used to decrypt the next tier:

-1. _The Master Key_ – 2048-bit RSA.
+1. _The Master Key_ â€“ 2048-bit RSA.
 The minimum required for security, but enough for this project.
 Both the public key and private are stored together, but the private key (and other secret stuff) is encrypted using AES-CTR, with the aforementioned derived key and another random 16 bytes for the IV.
 There is no need for authentication, as any errors will become obvious if the decrypted key does nothing.
 To check if the password is correct, the first 4 bytes in the plaintext will be &quot;GOOD&quot;.
 If that is messed with so that a password will be incorrectly identified as correct, the key simply won&#39;t decrypt properly, and the files will remain secure.
 It is still possible however, to manually destroy the keys or files using a text editor, so keep the files safe and backed-up.
 The decrypted private key will be used to decrypt each of the keys present in the next tier.

-1. _The File Keys_ – each of them is the key for decrypting their respective file.
+1. _The File Keys_ â€“ each of them is the key for decrypting their respective file.
 Each key is unique and randomly generated.
 The files are encrypted using GCM to allow error checking with a TAG that won&#39;t give away information about the plaintext.
 The keys are encrypted using the Master Key and stored in the KSF file, along with the file ID and TAG.
 Both the ID and TAG will be stored in the file as well, and will be used to verify which key belongs to which file.

 # Procedure